MegafonWebLab/megafon-ui/CONTRIBUTING.md

-# Architecture
+# Contributing

 `megafon-ui` - is a monorepository managed with [Lerna](https://github.com/lerna/lerna).

-`packages` directory includes several library parts which are the separated `npm` modules with independent versions.
+`packages` directory includes several library parts that are separate `npm` modules with independent versions.

 Root `package.json` defines scripts for proxying execution of commands in every package.
-For example, script `lerna run build` (or `yarn run build` in root folder) runs `yarn run build` inside every directory in `packages` folder.
+For example, script `lerna run build` (or `yarn run build` in root folder) runs `yarn run build` inside every directory under `packages` directory.

 # Development

-For contributing to `megafon-ui` library you need to create your own fork of the main repository.
-After making some changes you should create pull request with appropriate description.
+To contribute to `megafon-ui` you need to create your own fork of this repository.
+After making changes, you create pull request with appropriate description.

-For Development use TypeScript.
+For development `typeScript` is used.
 All components are based on functions.
 Parameters by default set in destructuration in component arguments.

 ```jsx
 const ComponentName = ({ name = 'name' }) => ...
 ```

-For each components should be create a directory with:
+For every component a directory is created with:

 1. `<Component name>.tsx` with components
 2. `<Component name>.less` for styles